anzenker/master_thesis_anzenker_2025/docs/commands.md

 <a name="#pycoQC"></a>
 ### 1.4. pycoQC [https://a-slide.github.io/pycoQC/installation/]

+Generate interactive QC metrics and plots from ONT sequencing summary files.

-The sequencing summary file to best use for this Quality Control report is availabel with the raq seqeuncing data.
+The sequencing summary file to best use for this Quality Control report is available with the raw sequencing data.
 It is generated from the sequencing run.
-It hold information of ids, pore healt, start time, etc.
+It holds information of IDs, pore health, start time, etc..
-A report can also be generated from .fastq or .fasta files but it will show less information on the sequencing run.
+A report can also be generated from .fastq or .fasta files, but it will show less information on the sequencing run.

 ```
 pycoQC --summary file sequencing_summary.txt -o pycoQC_output.html
 ```

+Another useful tool to use for this case is [NanoPlot](https://github.com/wdecoster/NanoPlot).

 <a name="phred_filter"></a>
 ### 1.5. chopper - Filtering based on PHRED-score [https://github.com/wdecoster/chopper]

+Filters sequencing reads based on mean PHRED quality score thresholds or other parameters.

+- input: raw_reads.fastq/.fasta
+- output: filtered.fastq/.fasta

 ```
 gunzip –c xxx.fastq.gz | chopper --quality 10 --threads 18 --input | gzip xxx_filteredQ10.fastq.gz